 If your baby wears absorbent disposable nappies and you want to check how much he’s weeing, the weight of the nappy is a better test than how wet it feels.
 Also, sometimes there can be small ‘crystals’ on the inner surface of a disposable nappy.
 These come from the inside of the nappy, not from your baby.

-- the colour of the poo
+- colour of the poo

-How your baby’s poo looks might depend on your baby’s diet.
+The way your baby’s poo looks might depend on your baby’s diet.

 - will be less frequent but still quite soft after a few months